deepppl/evaluation/README.md

 ### Compilation
+Let start with the simple eight schools example from Gelman et al (Bayesian Data Analysis: Sec.
+5.5, 2003).
-The file `coin.stan` contains the Stan code for a simple biased coin model.
+The file `schools.stan` contains the Stan code of the model.
 To compile this example with both backend:
 ```
-stanc --pyro --o coin_pyro.py coin.stan
+stanc --numpyro --o schools_numpyro.py schools.stan
-stanc --numpyro --o coin_numpyro.py coin.stan
+stanc --pyro --o schools_pyro.py schools.stan
 ```
-The compiled code is in the files `coin_pyro.py` and `coin_numpyro.py`
+The compiled code is in the files `schools_numpyro.py` and `schools_pyro.py`.

 ### Inference

-The compiler generates up to 5 functions:
+The compiler generates up to 6 functions:
-- `convert_inputs`: convert a dictionary of inputs to the correct names and type.
+- `convert_inputs`: convert a dictionary of inputs to the correct names and type
+- `transformed_data` (optional): proprocess the data
 - `model`: the probabilistic model
 - `guide` (optional): the guide for variational inference
 - `generated_quantities` (optional): generate one sample of the generated quantities